jescarri/lora-node/OPTIMIZATION_SUMMARY.md

 ### Verification Steps:
 1. ✅ Release build compiles successfully
-2. ✅ Debug build compiles successfully
-3. ✅ String optimizations applied correctly
+2. ✅ String optimizations applied correctly
-4. ✅ Conditional compilation works as expected
+3. ✅ Conditional compilation works as expected
-5. ✅ Memory usage reduced without functionality loss
+4. ✅ Memory usage reduced without functionality loss

 ## Summary

 The optimizations successfully:
 - Reduced memory usage by moving strings to PROGMEM
-- Implemented conditional debug compilation
+- Implemented conditional compilation for development diagnostics
 - Maintained code functionality and readability
-- Provided different build configurations for various use cases
+- Consolidated to a single optimized build configuration

-These optimizations will help improve the performance and memory efficiency of the LoRa sensor device, especially important for embedded systems with limited resources.
+These optimizations help improve the performance and memory efficiency of the LoRa sensor device, especially important for embedded systems with limited resources.